-- 1. Find that the existing and, for a limited period, continuing use and maintenance of the dock, appurtenant facilities, and retaining wall are consistent with the common law Public Trust Doctrine; and, - 2.
-Find that the existing and, for a limited period, continuing use and maintenance of a portion of the residence and deck are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and,
+1. Find that the existing and, for a limited period, continuing use and maintenance of the dock will not substantially interfere with Public Trust needs and values at this location and is consistent with the common law Public Trust Doctrine; and,

-3. Find that issuing the proposed lease is in the best interests of the State.
+- 2. Find that the existing and, for a limited period, continuing use and maintenance of a portion of the deck and the residence are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and, - 3.
+Find that issuing the proposed lease is in the best interests of the State.